prpole/dissertation/chapter3/norris_capitalocene.md

-As Minna Hooven, separated from what is left of her family, approaches a quaint cottage in San Francisco where she has been told she might find work, she encounters an unexpected symbol of capitalism’s unintended natural consequences: in addition to the native fan palm and magnolias more characteristic of southeastern United States, the cottage is shaded by “the inevitable eucalyptus.”[@norris_octopus:_1986 584] It is indeed “inevitable” in *The Octopus*.
-Norris uses a mixed grove of oak, cypress, and eucalyptus trees to define the setting of the Los Muertos ranch house, which is often seen from a distance as “a roof or two between the dull green of cypress and eucalyptus,” and it seems like someone is always “pass[ing] out from under the eucalyptus trees” or hitching their wagon to one of the sturdier trunks.[@norris_octopus:_1986 176] The textual range of the eucalyptus is far from restricted to Los Muertos, however, morally or geographically.
+As Minna Hooven, separated from what is left of her family, approaches a quaint cottage in San Francisco where she has been told she might find work, she encounters an unexpected symbol of capitalism’s unintended natural consequences: alongside the native fan palm and magnolias more characteristic of the southeastern United States, the cottage is shaded by “the inevitable eucalyptus.”[@norris_octopus:_1986 584] It is indeed “inevitable” in *The Octopus*.
+Norris uses a mixed grove of oak, cypress, and eucalyptus trees to define the setting of the Los Muertos ranch house, which is often seen from a distance as “a roof or two between the dull green of cypress and eucalyptus,” and it seems like someone is always “pass[ing] out from under the eucalyptus trees” or hitching their wagon to one of their sturdy trunks.[@norris_octopus:_1986 176] The textual range of the eucalyptus is far from restricted to Los Muertos, however, whether morally or geographically.
 Indifferent to the Derricks’ struggle against S.
-Behrman, eucalyptus groves surround the houses of both, and it will pop up wherever the action is.
+Behrman, eucalyptus groves surround the houses of both, and the tree seems to pop up wherever the action is.
 It is an invasive species in the text of the novel itself just as it is in the California landscape of today, mentioned more often than any tree other than the California live-oak despite being indigenous to Australia.[^11]

-To see capital in the landscapes of *The Octopus*---and to begin to see why landscapes matter in the novel’s economic plot---one has to look beyond the controlled transformations of the wheat growers and into accidents like the eucalyptus tree.
+To see capital in the landscapes of *The Octopus*---and to begin to see why landscape as an aesthetic matters in the novel more broadly---one has to look beyond the controlled transformations of the wheat growers and into accidents like the eucalyptus tree.
 If an encounter with the eucalyptus is “inevitable” across California, it is only so because of the close